-119. There is a chilling effect these sweeping RHNA Laws create on the City Council's freedom of speech and ability to articulate their thoughts while performing their legislative function.
-As part of the zoning process, the City Council must now adopt its Housing Element by necessarily making findings (speech) that RHNA Units imposed on the City by the State must be planned for based on some specific State-supplied concept that the City (not necessarily the State) needs more housing.
-If the City Council does not adopt this "State speech," by making these findings, the City will be punished by the State.
-This is a content-based restriction by the State on how the City Council speaks while performing its constitutional legislative function.
-This compelled speech is a content-based restriction on how the City Council speaks, violative of the Council Members' First Amendment rights.
+129. There is a chilling effect these sweeping RHNA Laws present to the City's freedom to speak.
+According to these laws, the City Council must adopt its Housing Element by necessarily making findings (speech) that RHNA Units imposed on the City by the State must be planned for based on some amorphous concept that the City (not necessarily the State) needs more housing.
+If the City does not adopt this "State speech," by making these findings, which are demanded by other State environmental laws, the State will punish the City.
+This is a content-based restriction by the State on how the City Council speaks.